 Introduction

-A trustee is a person or entity that is responsible for managing and administering the assets of a trust.
+A trustee is a person or entity responsible for managing and administering the assets of a trust.
 A trust is a legal arrangement that allows a person (the settlor) to transfer their assets to another person (the trustee) to hold and manage for the benefit of one or more people (the beneficiaries).
-The trustee has a fiduciary duty to the beneficiaries, which means that they must act in the best interests of the beneficiaries at all times.
+The trustee has a fiduciary duty to the beneficiaries, which means they must act in the best interests of the beneficiaries at all times.

 Trustee Duties in California

-- Duty of loyalty: California Probate Code Section 16002 - The trustee must act in the best interests of the beneficiaries and avoid any conflicts of interest.
+Duty of loyalty: California Probate Code Section 16002 - The trustee must act in the best interests of the beneficiaries and avoid any conflicts of interest.

-- Duty of care: California Probate Code Section 16040 - The trustee must exercise reasonable care and skill in managing the trust assets.
+Duty of care: California Probate Code Section 16040 - The trustee must exercise reasonable care and skill in managing the trust assets.

-- Duty of impartiality: California Probate Code Section 16041 - The trustee must treat all beneficiaries fairly and impartially.
+Duty of impartiality: California Probate Code Section 16041 - The trustee must treat all beneficiaries fairly and impartially.

-- Duty of confidentiality: California Probate Code Section 16003 - The trustee must keep the trust assets confidential and avoid disclosing any confidential information about the trust to unauthorized persons.
+Duty of confidentiality: California Probate Code Section 16003 - The trustee must keep the trust assets confidential and avoid disclosing any confidential information about the trust to unauthorized persons.

-- Duty to keep accurate records: California Probate Code Section 16060 - The trustee must keep accurate records of all trust transactions and provide these records to the beneficiaries upon request.
+Duty to keep accurate records: California Probate Code Section 16060 - The trustee must keep accurate records of all trust transactions and provide these records to the beneficiaries upon request.

 What Happens if a Trustee Breaches Their Duties